orstavik/JoiComponents/book/chapter3_lifecycle/Intro_element_lifecycle.md

 1. Initial HTML attributes cannot be safely read nor set in the `constructor()`.
 This is solved using the [Pattern: .initialAttributesCallback](todo).
-2. When custom elements are added under a `<template>` element, then *only* the HTMLElement's constructor() is triggered, and the custom elements own constructor and setup is delayed until connected.
+2. When custom elements are added under a `<template>` element, then *only* the HTMLElement's super constructor() is triggered, and the custom elements own constructor and setup is delayed until connected.
 This can be used to delay the construction of elements with the [Pattern: temporaryTemplate](todo).